Advertisement

 What vaccines are recommended?

-While healthcare needs vary from one person to the next and change over time, there are some vaccines that are recommended for nearly all adults over the age of 65.
+While healthcare needs vary from one person to the next and change over time, there are some vaccines that are recommended for nearly all older adults.

 Have new vaccines become available?

-Remember, your healthcare provider or pharmacist will be your best source of information—and your best source for updated recommendations.
-Vaccines are an important part of preventive healthcare and an important area of focus for medical researchers.
+Your healthcare provider or pharmacist will be your best source of up-to-date information.
+Vaccines are an important part of preventive healthcare and a key area of focus for medical researchers.

 Article sources open article sources